-3.4.1 "Pipeline" Proposal
+3.5.1 Pipeline Proposal

-The Pipeline proposal is the first we define of the proposals presented in Section 3.2.
-This is due to the proposal being applicable to function calls, which is used all across JavaScript.
-This proposal is trying to solve readability when performing deeply nested function calls.
+The Pipeline Proposal is the easiest to define of the proposals presented in 3.2.
+This is due to the proposal being applicable to a very wide array of expressions, and the main problem this proposal is trying to solve is deep nesting of function calls.